 Structure means moving purposefully to create the “think tank” model we began to plan for last summer.
 A think tank needs expert resources, proprietary knowledge, and well-defined topics of research.

 Expert resources?
 Check!
-Our growing collection of Founding Members provide a wide range of expertise across both technology and humanities disciplines as well as business, academic, and faith organizations.
+Our growing collection of Founding Experts provide a wide range of expertise across both technology and humanities disciplines as well as business, academic, and faith organizations.

 Areas of Focus?
 Check, Check, Check!
 The core of the database is 1) a compilation and breakdown of AI ethics policies with both secular and faith perspectives; 2) the landscape of AI ethics research especially from faith perspectives; and 3) the literature of same.